 - They are naturally found in a number of foods.

-- Neither the USDA nor the Canadian Food Inspection agency (and most other countries) require labeling of sulfites when it’s added in small amounts (<10 ppm.)
+- Neither the USDA nor the Canadian Food Inspection Agency requires labeling of sulfites when it’s added in small amounts (<10 ppm.)

-- So the only way to know that there aren’t added sulfites in processed foods is to look for No Preservatives or Preservative Free on the label.
-Something labeled as Natural or Made with Organic Ingredients is not necessarily sulfite free.
+- So the only way to avoid added sulfites in processed foods is to look for No Preservatives or Preservative Free on the label.
+Something labeled as Natural or Made with Organic Ingredients is not necessarily sulfite-free.

 Here’s a list of common sulfite high foods:

-- Anything in the bulk section that isn’t labelled preservative free.
+- Anything in the bulk section that isn’t labeled preservative-free.

 - “Freshly baked” items from a grocery store or restaurant chain.
-They are usually mixed in a central location, then kept fresh with added sulfites until they are “fresh baked”.
+These are usually mixed in a central location, then kept fresh with added sulfites until they are “fresh baked”.